 Spray paint a cookie tray black.
 Attach magnetic tape to the back of objects that you would like to encourage the student to sort/obtain/make designs.

-Fill the tube with small objects that are visually interesting (colored rice, beads, bells, bright colored marbles, colored sand)
+Fill a clear plastic bottle with small objects that are visually interesting (colored rice, beads, bells, bright colored marbles, colored sand, feathers, paper shreds, etc.).